Space Angel: Episodes

 There are 52 Space Angel stories, each in five parts, totaling 260 episodes.

 Space Angel in other media

 Alex Toth drew a Space Angel six-page story for children's magazine Jack & Jill in 1963 to promote the Space Angel cartoon.

+Transogram released a board game in 1965 simply entitled Space Angel Game.

 The episode "The Gladiators" was featured on Cinema Insomnia.

-On July 29, 2008, VCI Entertainment released a DVD that contained nine Space Angel stories.
+VCI Entertainment released a DVD that contained nine Space Angel stories in July 2008.